Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

-ttt_special_traitor_chance                  0.5     // The chance that a "special traitor" will spawn in each available slot made by "ttt_special_traitor_pct" ttt_special_innocent_pct                    0.33    // Percentage of innocents, rounded up, that can spawn as a "special innocent" (e.g. glitch, phantom, etc.) ttt_special_innocent_chance                 0.5     // The chance that a "special innocent" will spawn in each available slot made by "ttt_special_innocent_pct" ttt_special_detective_pct                   0.33    // Percentage of detectives, rounded up, that can spawn as a "special detectives" (e.g. paladin, etc.) ttt_special_detective_chance                0.5     // The chance that a "special detectives" will spawn in each available slot made by "ttt_special_detectives_pct" ttt_monster_pct                             0.33    // Percentage of innocents, rounded up, that can spawn as a "monster" (e.g. zombie, vampire) ttt_monster_chance                          0.5     // The chance that a "monster" will spawn in each available slot made by "ttt_monster_pct"
+ttt_special_traitor_chance                  0.5     // The chance that a "special traitor" will spawn in each available slot made by "ttt_special_traitor_pct" ttt_special_innocent_pct                    0.33    // Percentage of innocents, rounded up, that can spawn as a "special innocent" (e.g. glitch, phantom, etc.) ttt_special_innocent_chance                 0.5     // The chance that a "special innocent" will spawn in each available slot made by "ttt_special_innocent_pct" ttt_special_detective_pct                   0.33    // Percentage of detectives, rounded up, that can spawn as a "special detectives" (e.g. paladin, tracker, etc.) ttt_special_detective_chance                0.5     // The chance that a "special detectives" will spawn in each available slot made by "ttt_special_detectives_pct" ttt_monster_pct                             0.33    // Percentage of innocents, rounded up, that can spawn as a "monster" (e.g. zombie, vampire) ttt_monster_chance                          0.5     // The chance that a "monster" will spawn in each available slot made by "ttt_monster_pct"